gwu-libraries/Libsite-Header-Lite/README.md

 Libsite-Header-Lite
 ===================

 Simple HTML minimal/lite header and footer.
-Includes both a static html version and a Twitter Bootswatch version.
+Includes both a static html version and a Twitter Bootswatch version (Bootstrap 2.3).

 Intended for use with GW Library tools like FindIt, Launchpad and SRRS and also vendor tools like Libguides that let you drop basic skinning via the admin UI.

-The Bootstrap bootswatch includes Font Awesome! http://fontawesome.io/get-started
+The Bootstrap bootswatch includes Font Awesome (version 4.1)! http://fontawesome.io/get-started

 Implementation
 --------------